 Have an Ice Cream Social

 There's always that one thing that really gets the party started.
 For adults, it's alcohol.
 For kids, it's ice cream.
 Nothing quite says "this is the best day ever" like asking kids if they want to go out for dessert.
 Village Burger's frozen custards are a widely recognized hit in Dunwoody.
 Soft serve plus premium ice cream with the ability to mix-in toppings equals mega smiles from ear to ear.
-But there are plenty of other places in town where you can enjoy a cold one with the kiddos - The Cowfish, Shake Shack, Novo Cucina, and Morelli's Ice Cream (inside Farm Burger) just to name a few.
+But there are plenty of other places in town where you can enjoy a cold one with the kiddos - Shake Shack, Novo Cucina, and Morelli's Ice Cream (inside Farm Burger) just to name a few.

 Embark on a Quest

 When we say quest, we mean high-flying, adrenaline-rushing, trekking and/or swinging through the trees.
 Sounds intense, right?
 Because it is.
 But even more than that, it's tons of fun.
 Treetop Quest at Brook Run Park is our zip-lining attraction that has more than 50 obstacles and 12 zip lines that stretch over 200 feet at heights up to 55 feet above ground!
 Courses range in difficulty from easy to very challenging and come with an experienced instructor.
 Treetop Quest is fun for ages 6 and up.
 For the 4 to 6 age group, there's Kiddie Quest, a lower ropes course for those who don't want to miss out on all the fun.
 Click here for a walkthrough on what you can expect!